What is Kings?

 - Despite the over-the-top design of these cards, they still feature a complete 54-card deck and all four suits, so you won’t be missing anything for your favorite drinking games.

 - The cards may be too big and bulky for some players to enjoy playing with, although this is open to interpretation.

 - Some customers may find these cards are a little too expensive for a simple deck of cards.

-Of course, you can still play this kings drinking game rule with a regular deck of cards if you want, too.
+Of course, you can still play this game with a regular deck of cards if you want, too.
 It’s up to you!
-Just remember that, no matter which cards you use, this kings drinking game rule should only be played by adults, and always play responsibly.
+Just remember that, no matter which cards you use, this game should only be played by adults, and always play responsibly.